 Distributed working and Delib HQ

 Everyone in Delib is set up to work from home/remotely and - like many technology businesses - we are maintaining a more distributed way of working to fit in better with people’s preferences around how and where they wish to work.
-Our office HQ in Bristol, UK is back open for anyone who’d prefer to work from there, with guidelines around social distancing and restricted access in place.

 Prior to the pandemic, Delib team members regularly worked either from home or other locations, so this way of working was not unusual for us anyway, but we’ve made improvements in the past year - bringing in additional tools to our suite of remote working software, which have allowed us to have even more flexibility and back-up options where needed.